sychan/kb_sdk_docs/source/overview.rst

 User Input
 ~~~~~~~~~~~~~~~

-In the first tab of a narrative app, users have a set of form elements that can be customized by your app to accept many kinds of data.
+In the first page of a narrative app, users have a set of form elements that can be customized to accept many kinds of data.
 An example might be a genome assembly algorithm that takes a dataset of DNA reads and a minimum kmer size.

 As an app developer, you can configure the elements of the form using a wide range of options.
-For larger data sets, such as genomes, these will be passed into your app as *references*, which you can think of as simple URLs used to download the actual files.
+For parameters that refer to larger data sets, such as genomes, these will be passed into your app as *references*, which you can think of as simple URLs used to download the actual files.

 App Code and Data Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Input from the app's form is converted into python data and passed into a main method in your app.
+Input from the app's form is converted into a python dictionary and passed into a main method in your app.
 Typically, apps will perform a set of validation checks on the input to make sure everything is well-formed before running any algorithms.

 From here, you can call out to utilities, run binary programs, and work with the file-system.